parksb/henry/README.md

 # Henry
 💉 Henry is a static site generator for GitHub Pages.
-The name Henry from the first name of Dr. Jekyll.
+It is named after the first name of Dr. Jekyll.